Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/08-Authentication-Sessions-vs-JWT/README.md

 1. **Make a Controller** Create a new controller file called `auth.js` and require it in your main server file.
 1. **GET route** - In that new file, create a GET route to `/sign-up`.
-1. Wire up the front end.
+1. **Wire up the front end** in your templating language of choice --- for example, Handlebars.

     Create the form, and use vanilla JS and `fetch` to execute an AJAX call when the form is submitted.
 Need more info?
 Click [here to learn more about `fetch`](https://scotch.io/tutorials/how-to-use-the-javascript-fetch-api-to-get-data).

     Example code provided below: